What is breast cancer?

 -

-Weight when you were 7 years of age
+Weight when you were 7 years old

 What you can do to protect yourself